 Attaching them ended up being the tricky part.

 I tried using hot glue to hold the sticks on the plaque, but it didn’t work.

 So I added a small finish nail at the bottom of each stick.

 To hide the nails and add a bit more stability, I used hot glue and some twine.

 A couple of 3M velcro strips to hang it up and our faux “antlers” are done.

 So easy and, even though I hit a few snags, it was a really quick craft.

 I wanted to thank you all for stopping by every time I post.
 I can’t tell you how much I appreciate the thoughtful comments and emails I get from so many of you.
 Your support and comments are what keeps me going, and I wanted to offer you a small token of my appreciation, a free printable that I created for the holidays.

 If you want to download it, just click on the picture below and a new tab will open.
 From there you can download it.

 Make sure you stop back in on Thursday.
-I’m part of the Home For The Holidays blog tour.
+I’m part of the Home For The Holidays, Cozy Christmas Cottage Tour.
 It’s running all this week and I’ll be sharing our home decorated for the holidays.